pistocop/pistoBot/README.md

 # 👉 I want one
 - Create and chat with your model using [this](https://colab.research.google.com/drive/1T4-Gk-mlAWJkX9RuRd3_EiS5JBP5UvyV?usp=sharing) colab notebook
+- For more info visit the [project website](https://guardatisimone.github.io/pistoBot-website/)
 ---

 # :warning: Disclaimer